nrwl/nx/docs/shared/migration/migration-angular.md

 # Migrating an Angular CLI project to Nx

-Within an Nx workspace, you gain many capabilities that help you build applications and libraries using a monorepo approach.
+Within an Nx workspace, you gain many capabilities that help you build applications and libraries.
 If you are currently using an Angular CLI workspace, you can transform it into an Nx workspace.

 ## Migrating to a Standalone Angular App with Nx

-You can migrate to a [Standalone Angular App](/angular-standalone-tutorial/1-code-generation) with the command:
+You can migrate to a [Standalone Angular App](/concepts/integrated-vs-package-based#standalone-applications) with the command:

 ```shell
 npx nx init